8 min read

 Schedule time on your calendar for “Birthday Prep for _________’s Birthday”.

-This may be obvious, but it’s not enough to just write the activity down.
+At the risk of stating the obvious, it’s not enough to just write the activity down.
 You must also block off the time, so that nothing else can be scheduled then.

 Make your loved one feel extra special by sharing the plan to celebrate several weeks prior to their birthday.